h2non/toxy/README.md

 #### toxy#balance(urls)

-Forward to multiple servers balancing between them.
+Forward to multiple servers balancing among them.

 For more information, see the [rocky docs](https://github.com/h2non/rocky#programmatic-api)